zumasys/docs/site/jbase/compilation/single-object-build/README.md

 ## Using the JELF single object build

 These JELF shared objects, created with the BASIC command, can be copied at will between folders/directories.
 There is no addition file to copy or modify -- just the shared object.
 The only requirement is the usual jBASE one, which is the shared object must reside in a directory defined in the JBCOBJECTLIST environment variable.
-As usual, if JBCOBJECTLIST isn't defined, the default is to use $HOME/lib and $JBCRELEASEDIR/lib
+As usual, if JBCOBJECTLIST isn't defined, the default is to use $HOME/lib fand $JBCRELEASEDIR/lib

 On AIX and Linux the shared object have a file name extension of .so , and on Windows the shared object has an extension of .dll.